fieldtrip/website/reference/ft_transform_geometry.md

  Use as
    output = ft_transform_geometry(transform, input)
- where transform should be a 4x4 homogenous transformation matrix and the input data structure can be any of the FieldTrip data structures that describes geometrical data.
+ where the transform should be a 4x4 homogenous transformation matrix and the input data structure can be any of the FieldTrip data structures that describes geometrical data.

- See also FT_WARP_APPLY, FT_HEADCOORDINATES, FT_TRANSFORM_SENS, FT_TRANSFORM_HEADSHAPE,
+ See also FT_WARP_APPLY, FT_HEADCOORDINATES, FT_SCALINGFACTOR
- FT_TRANSFORM_VOL
 ```